Tasuku-CV6/cpnt-201-project-restaurant/README.md

 - You should see a prompt to create a pull request for your recently pushed branch.
 Click on it.
 - Fill out the pull request template, providing a detailed description of your changes.
 - Submit the pull request.

+## Setup Instructions

+This section provides detailed steps on how to install and configure the project.

+### How to Git Clone:

+To clone a repository using Git, you can follow these steps:

+1. Install Git: Make sure you have Git installed on your machine.
+You can check this by running git --version in your terminal.
+If it's not installed, you can download it from git-scm.com.

+2. Find the Repository URL: Navigate to the GitHub (or other Git hosting service) page of the repository you want to clone.
+Click on the green "Code" button and copy the URL (you can choose between HTTPS or SSH).

+3. Open Your Terminal: Open a terminal or command prompt on your computer.

+4. Navigate to Your Desired Directory: Use the cd command to navigate to the directory where you want to clone the repository.
+For example: "cd path/to/your/directory"

+5. Run the Clone Command: Use the git clone command followed by the repository URL.
+For example: "git clone https://github.com/username/repository.git"

+6. Enter the Directory: After cloning, navigate into the new directory created for the repository: "cd repository"

+And that's it!
+You've successfully cloned the repository.
+You can now start working with the files locally.

+### Usage Information:

+1. Navigate the Directory, Change into the project directory: "cd repository"

+2. Making Changes, To create a new branch for your changes: "git checkout -b my-feature-branch"

+3. Committing Changes, Add your changes and commit: "git add ." "git commit -m "Description of changes"

+4. Pushing Changes, Push your branch to GitHub: "git push origin my-feature-branch"

+5. Creating a Pull Request, Go to the GitHub page of the repository to create a pull request from your branch.

+This section provides clear, essential commands for working with a GitHub repository!